 Our research aim in developing PIGS is not to create an “end user” tool for other artists, but to present an expanded approach to live visuals and collaboration between visualists and musicians.
 Some of the specific issues PIGS addresses are: means of developing a structured approach to visual improvisation; alternatives to rectangular screen space in live cinematic composition; performance interfaces that are both intuitive for the performer and contribute to a sense of “liveness” for the audience — i.e., allowing the audience to relate to the sense that the visuals, although computationally generated, are being performed by a fallible human.
 Although these problems are by no means completely solved by PIGS, we hope to contribute to the discourse around these issues through its performance and presentation.

 PIGS has been performed eight times as of June 2018.
 In the course of the first seven shows three different pre-composed “compositions for PIGS” were performed.
 Each composition involves building and editing a specific set of video content for performance.
 Curt Miller created a software instrument in parallel with PIGS, in which he combines live clarinet and talk box with real-time processing of recorded source material.
 Curt’s instrument focuses on facilitating musical improvisation with visuals.
 The first four PIGS performances were audiovisual collaborations between Amy and Curt.

 As of Spring 2018, PIGS compositions can be created using a pseudo/anti-artificial intelligence.
-A “curator” algorithm analyzes newly uploaded YouTube videos for specified characteristics.
+A “curator” algorithm analyzes newly uploaded public YouTube videos for specified characteristics.
 The AlgoCurator is run immediately before the performance, so Alexander and Miller are seeing these videos of “the moment” for the first time as they improvise.
 Loosely provoked by the question: “What if an algorithm attempted to convert YouTube into Stan VanDerBeek’s utopian vision of a networked ‘culture intercom,'” the AlgoCurator currently works against YouTube’s algorithms, which encourage posters to upload content intended for commercialization.
 “Intelligent” algorithms seek to tell us what’s important, but often simply popularize the sensational while burying quieter voices.
 The AlgoCurator deliberately works against these algorithms.
 Read more in the AlgoCurator FAQ.